agarnung/x86-64-assembly-intro/README.md

 The exercies are biased towards the x86-based processors supporting _protected_ mode, rather than the more insecure _active_ mode.
 The code is run on a 64-bit Linux machine with a 12th Gen Intel(R) Core(TM) i7-12650H CPU.

+Assembly language appears in two flavors: Intel Style & AT&T style.
+GNU C compiler (i.e. GCC) uses AT&T. But the exercises will be in Intel style (e.g. NASM).
+There are minor syntax differences, see [this](https://www.codeproject.com/Articles/15971/Using-Inline-Assembly-in-C-Cplusplus)

 The open source NASM assembler is used to run the scripts:
 ```<sh>
 sudo apt-get install nasm